Smith Fellows

 jmay@conbio.org

-Jessica May joined the Smith Fellows Program and Society for Conservation Biology in June 2023.
-Prior to SCB, Jessica gathered a blend of experience from on-the-ground field research to conservation communications in the nonprofit sector.
-With a BS in Environmental Science and an AA in Social Science, she is passionate about engaging communities in conservation matters.
-Her work is dedicated to serving global issues by supporting teams and inspiring action.
+Jessica May joined the Smith Fellows Program and the Society for Conservation Biology in June of 2023.
+Prior to working with Smith Fellows, Jessica gathered a blend of experience working alongside indigenous and international groups on-the-ground in field research and implementing conservation communications within local nonprofit startups.
+With a Bachelor's (BS) in Environmental Science and an Associate's (AA) in Social Science, she is passionate about engaging communities in conservation matters.
+Her work is dedicated to serving global issues by supporting and strengthening networks and empowering action.